yyyyorky/eth_dl_2024/README.md

 # eth_dl_2024

-If you have any questions or problems regarding reproduction, please contact <yiyyan@ethz.ch>
+If you have any questions or problems regarding reproduction, please contact <yiyyan@ethz.ch>.

 # Data